-CONCORD, N.H.—The New Hampshire Senate on Wednesday voted to end the practice of requiring non-union members to pay a share of collective bargaining costs, a bill Gov. John Lynch has said he plans to veto.
+CONCORD, N.H.—The New Hampshire Senate votes this week whether to end the practice of requiring non-union members to pay a fair share of collective bargaining costs.

-The so-called Right to Work legislation already passed the House, but a Senate committee amended that version.
-The bill approved by the Senate 16-8 strips out a provision added by the House that removed the obligation of public sector unions to bargain on behalf of nonunion members.
+The so-called Right to Work legislation has already passed the House, but a Senate committee proposed amending the version the House passed.
+The committee recommends stripping out a provision that removed the obligation of public sector unions to bargain on behalf of nonunion members.